dimaslanjaka/static-blog-generator/readme.md

 # Static Blog Generator v3
 HexoJS GUI and Helpers - Static Blog Generator NodeJS.

-Static Blog Generator v3 using Gulp System.
+Static Blog Generator v3 using HexoJS.

 Pre-processing of all source posts/articles before rendering using hexo.
 Useful for low-end devices to avoid memory heap errors.
 With this package you can prevent using a large number of hexo plugins, because some functions (runners) are separated by task, so they are memory friendly.